 Knead it, pinch it, coil it, mold it!
 Try out different techniques with clay to make a container, sculpture, or creation!

 Celebrate the 4th annual Drive Electric Week with the Maryland Science Center.
 Experience the fun of riding in or driving an electric car!

 Safely look at the Sun and its features–such as sunspots and prominences–through a special set of filters on our telescope.
 The Observatory is open to museum visitors every Saturday, weather permitting, and admission is included in general Science Center admission.
 Please phone 410.545.2999 before your visit to check on viewing conditions.

-Join the Kids Room staff in the Learning Lab for a visit from one of the Science Center’s resident creatures.
+Join the Kids Room staff in the Learning Lab for an animal story and a visit from one of the Science Center’s resident creatures.
 Learn about how they move, eat, and adapt to thrive in their diverse environments.
-In the Kids Room.

 Levers, ramps, pulleys, screws, wheels, and wedges—simple machines are used all around us!
 Come learn all about them and use everyday materials to create a chain reaction around The Shed.

 Celebrate the chills and thrills of Halloween at our sixth annual Spooky Science, where creepy chemistry and mysterious science combine to provide a hauntingly good time!

 Flying Dog Brewery and the Maryland Science Center present a craft beer bash and costume ball featuring four areas of music.
 Ages 21+ only, ticket required.